mulesoft/template-wday2snow-workerservicerequest-migration/README.md

 **HTTP Inbound Endpoint** - Start Report Generation

 + `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
-+ The path configured by default is `migrateworkers` and you are free to change it for the one you prefer.
++ The path configured by default is `migrate` and you are free to change it for the one you prefer.
 + The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
 CloudHub will then route requests from your application domain URL to the endpoint.
 + The endpoint is configured as a *request-response* since as a result of calling it the response will be the total of Workers migrated and filtered by the criteria specified.